 How to Deal With Stress During Tax Season

 Workplace stress is far and away from the largest source of stress for American adults.
 Studies show that the numbers continue to rise.
 The lines between work and personal life are getting increasingly blurrier.
 This means it can be hard for all of us to “leave work at work”.
-Work-related stress can cause all kinds of issues including mental and physical health problems.
+Dealing with work-related stress can cause all kinds of issues including mental and physical health problems.
 Now take that and multiply it by 1,000 and you get the stress of tax season.

 For me, this is personal.
 I own a business that has tax deadlines every day of the week. where I had to create 13 Strategies to combat the stress because of the implications. when you work somewhere with a high amount of stress, this can have a negative ripple effect on your entire life and the ones around you.
 You go home and complain to your spouse, you stay late and miss time with your kids, your friends continuously hear about it and gradually drift away.
 The struggle is real.